kbangaru-cyber/cmu-10799-diffusion_Karthick/README.md

 3. src/models/unet.py: implement the unet model architecture and its forward pass
 4. configs/: create your own model configs
 5. train.py: incorporate your sampling scheme to the training pipeline and save generated samples as images for logging
-6. sample.py: incorporate your sampling scheme to the training pipeline and save generated samples as images for logging
+6. sample.py: incorporate your sampling scheme to the training pipeline and save generated samples as images

 ## Example scripts & Helper skeleton notebooks
 Besides the parts that you need to implement, the starter code also provides several example scripts & helper notebook skeleton to help you get started.